Kusainov/czech-banking-fin-analysis/README.md

 ### Data dictionary

-Data dicitonary can be found in Data dictionary.pdf
+List of datasets and data dicitonary can be found in Data dictionary.pdf

 ### Run
-In a terminal or command window, navigate to the top-level project directory finding_donors/ (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory czech-banking-fin-analysis/ (that contains this README) and run one of the following commands:

 ipython notebook Czech-banking-customer-trans-analysis.ipynb
 or